NoahR02/learn-odin/src/fundamental_types/slices.md

----
-title: "Slices"
-date: "03/08/2022"
-chapter: 2
-subChapter: 7
----

-### Chapter 2.7: Slices
+# Slices
 ---
 Slices are a pointer to a contiguous block of memory with a size.
 Slices are widely used in Odin code.

 To declare a slice we do the following:
 ```cpp